-Work stress Will there be a high level of stress in the student's work?
-(Work with high levels of emotional stress, such as working in an Emergency Room or Crisis Response team?)
-Dealing with concerns If the student feels unsafe or overwhelmed, are there clear directions regarding how to address concerns?
-(Who to talk to, permission to refuse to work if unsafe?)
-Supervision Are students provided with regular support, supervision and professional guidance?
-Self-care Are students encouraged to practice self-care and strive for work/life balance?
-Critical incidents Is appropriate support provided following exposure to critical incidents?
-(Reporting procedure, policy and protocol in place?).
-Individual student factors Are there student circumstances that may require accommodation?
-Physical Work Environment Y/N N/A Fire safety Is there a fire safety and evacuation plan in place at the student's placement site?
-Does the student know the location of fire exits and extinguishers?
-First Aid Is the student aware of the location of first aid supplies & equipment, names of staff responsible for first aid and the procedures for reporting accidents and injuries?
-Health Precautions Are there specific health precautions required for this placement setting?
-(Immunizations, TB Skin Test?).
-WHMIS Is the student aware of the Workplace Hazardous Materials Information System?
-Personal Protective Equipment Has the student been informed about the use of Personal Protective Equipment (PPE) where applicable e.g. gowns or masks in medical setting?
-Environmental Safety Are there any other potential risks specific to your organization or community setting?
-Policies Have policies on smoking/drinking/substance abuse in the workplace been discussed?
-Location Does the student know where to find emergency/important phone numbers?
-Safety Contact Does the student know what to do and who to see if they have a safety concern?
-Responsibilities Is the student aware of their rights and responsibilities with regard to a safe work environment?
-Other hazards in the workplace that may affect the student and have been covered in orientation should be documented and attached on an additional page.
-Completed by Name (print) Signature Date: Agency Health & Safety Contact/ Supervisor: Student:
+Work stress Will there be a high level of stress in the student's work' high levels of emotional stress, such as working in an E Room or Crisis Response team?)
+Dealing with concerns If the student feels unsafe or overwhelmed, are there cledirections regarding how to address concerns?
+(Who to permission to refuse to work if unsafe?)
+Supervision Are students provided with regular support, supervision professional guidance? and Self-care Are students encouraged to practice self-care and strive balance? e for work/life Critical incidents Is appropriate support provided following exposure to cr incidents?
+(Reporting procedure, policy and protocol in Individual student factors Are there student circumstances that may require accor nmodation?
+Physical Work Environment Y/N N/A Fire safety Is there a fire safety and evacuation plan in place at the placement site?
+Does the student know the location of f extinguishers?
+First Aid Is the student aware of the location of first aid supplies a names of staff responsible for first aid and the procedure reporting accidents and injuries?
+Health Precautions Are there specific health precautions required for this plasetting?
+(Immunizations, TB Skin Test?). acement WHMIS Is the student aware of the Workplace Hazardous Mater Information System? rials Personal Protective Equipment Has the student been informed about the use of Person Equipment (PPE) where applicable e.g. gowns or mask setting?
+Environmental Safety Are there any other potential risks specific to your organ community setting? nization or Policies Have policies on smoking/drinking/substance abuse in t workplace been discussed? he Location Does the student know where to find emergency/imports numbers? ant phone Safety Contact Does the student know what to do and who to see if the safety concern? y have a Responsibilities Is the student aware of their rights and responsibilities was a safe work environment? vith regard to Other hazards in the attached on an ac e workplace that may affect the student and have been c Iditional page. overed in orien tation should be documented and Completed by Name (print) Signa ture Date: Agency Health & Safety Contact/ Supervisor: Student: